ignite/cli/docs/2 Architecture/4 Writing Custom Modules.md

 ## Module

-Once you have created your starport blockchain application, you will have your own module resident of `yourapp/x/yourmodule`, it comes predefined with a couple of files and folders which define types, functions and messages of your module.
+Once you have created your starport blockchain app, you will have your own module resident of `yourapp/x/yourmodule`, it comes predefined with a couple of files and folders which define types, functions and messages of your module.

 ## Types

-The `types` folder defines structures of your golang blockchain application.
+The `types` folder defines structures of your golang blockchain app.
 Here you can define your basic or more advanced types which will later be data and functions usable on your blockchain.

 The message types are defined in the file `types/messages_type`, or other functions that you are planning to use.